 We’re supported by a small secretariat based in London.

 - scrutinising most of the proposed regulations that underpin the social welfare system on behalf of the Secretary of State for Work and Pensions and Parliament

-- providing advice and assistance to the Department for Work and Pensions (DWP), whether in response to a specific request or on our own initiative
+- providing advice and assistance to DWP, whether in response to a specific request or on our own initiative

 - informally scrutinising regulations that are exempt from statutory scrutiny

 - responding to public consultation exercises where we believe we can add value

 - responding to specific requests for advice from ministers and officials